emberjs/rfcs/text/0977-v2-app-format.md

 You can see that there are two functions being imported from `@embroider/compat/babel`: `babelCompatSupport()` and `templateCompatSupport()`.
 This collects any extra babel config that is provided by any installed v1 ember-addon and makes sure that it still works with this new config.
 When an app no longer has any v1 ember-addons these functions can be removed but we will likely be leaving them in the default blueprint for the foreseeable future because they cost nothing if they are not being used.

+For people who are familiar with Babel config files you may have noticed that we have not included `@babel/preset-env` in this config.
+While our browser support has classically been handled by babel and `@babel/preset-env`, Vite has a config option [`build.target`](https://vite.dev/config/build-options#build-target) that controls what browsers you would like to down-compile your code for.
+This `build.target` config is passed to esbuild which is ultimately in charge of making sure your code runs in your stated targets i.e. in your `config/targets` file.
+While we are still going to read your `config/targets` file and pass that to the `build.target` config, it's worth noting that esbuild does not support the same range of browsers that `@babel/preset-env` does.
+This isn't a problem for the default blueprint because it supports all browsers that are part of Ember's official support matrix.
+We also don't see this as a blocker for adoption of this new blueprint because any applications that have a wider browser support matrix than Vite's `build.target` can provide can just manually configure `@babel/preset-env` in their babel config, now that it's significantly easier to edit your babel config.

 ### Ember Pre-Build Config -> ember-cli-build.js

 To enable the current stable version of embroider you need to update your Ember Application in `ember-cli-build.js` in a `compatBuild()` function.
 That function took a plugin for your bundler and an optional config that allowed you to turn on each of the "static flags" of embroider one-by-one